-The Material and Structures team within AVEC specialises in the design and testing of metallic and composite structures for transport application.
+The materials and structures team within AVEC specialises in the design and testing of metallic and composite structures for transport application.

 AVEC provides access to state-of-the-art facilities to manufacture, characterise and test materials and vehicle components.
 Our labs can be used to design and test components for light weighting of new and existing components.
 The facilities allow testing of coupon, sub-structures and full-scale vehicles.